konflux-ci/release-service-catalog/tasks/sign-index-image/README.md

         pipelineImage: <image pullspec>
         configMapName: <configmap name>
 ```

+## Changes in 3.0.0
+- This task now requires a list of digests to use in the signing request via the parameter `manifestListDigests`

 ## Changes in 2.1.0
 - Use the translate-delivery-repo util for translating the reference_image variable